 Thanks to a breakthrough at the University of Chicago , they are now able to make automated transcriptions, especially of those texts that were recovered from the Persepolis area in 1933.
 Our knowledge about the Achaemenid history is growing rapidly.

 In the future, the deciphering system can be shared with other archaeologists to retrain it in such a way that cuneiform languages other than Elamite can be translated as well.
-There still is so much to be discovered!
+There is still so much to be discovered!

 No comments: